-When you move quickly, for example, by standing up from your bed, the sudden change in your circulation can make you dizzy.
-What’s more, you might also see “stars” in your eyes.
-This is something only you can see.
+When you move quickly, such as when you get out of bed, the sudden change in your circulation can make you feel dizzy.
+You may also notice “stars” in your eyes – bright flashes that only you can see.

-Wrinkles and the loss of nutrients in the skin, especially facial skin, are very common in older people.
-This tends to happen over years and is due to the excess of impurities and other factors.
+Wrinkles and the loss of nutrients in the skin, especially around the facial area, are very common in older people, and tend to appear with the passing of time.

 5. Irregular vision

-It’s possible that this sign is due to fatigue from the excessive use or exposure to devices like cellphones and computer screens.
+It’s possible that this sign is due to fatigue from the excessive use or exposure to devices like smartphones and computer screens.

 However, vision irregularities may also suggest other, more troubling kinds of problems than you might think.
 For example, it could be due to inflammation.
 This is especially dangerous if vision is lost for several minutes.